-This document defines Homes North’s approach to managing appeals received from applicants and tenants, and determining which decisions can be appealed.
+This document defines Homes North’s approach to managing appeals, who can appeal and determining which decisions can be appealed.

 Homes North is committed to the fair and effective management of appeals.